Freelancers in France: Your homework before 2025

 • From your 2nd year in business, your yearly VAT threshold goes up to 39,100€ for services and 101,000€ for products.

 • Watch out!
-Any invoice from the 1st euro above this threshold needs to be added.
+VAT must be included in any invoice from the 1st euro above this threshold.

-2 - Micro Entrepreneurs - Check your threshold
+2 - Micro Entrepreneurs - Check your turnover threshold

 This homework is specific to micro entrepreneurs only.
 Check out your turnover threshold.
 There are 2 super important rules, which are very important if you want to remain a micro entrepreneur next year: